-Voopoo Drag X Plus
+Voopoo Drag X Plus Pro

 The Voopoo Drag X Plus is a single battery mod that has just been released alongside the Drag 3.
 It’s the update to the Drag X of 2020 and it brings with it a few new changes over its predecessor.
 One big change is that the Drag X Plus has a 510 connector.
 It can also take a 21700, 20700, or 18650 battery and will fire up to 100W — a 20W increase over the Drag X.

-In addition to the upgrades, the Drag X Plus comes with Voopoo’s new TPP (Tank Pod Push) tank.
+In addition to the upgrades, the Drag X Plus Kit comes with Voopoo’s new TPP (Tank Pod Push) tank.
 This pod-style tank comes with a 510 adapter that allows it to be used on the Drag X Plus and any other mod with a 510 connector.
 This TPP Tank is also compatible with previous Voopoo pod mods like the Argus, Argus Pro, Argus X, Drag Max, Drag X, & Drag S. Likewise, the 510 adapter allows you to use PnP pod tanks with the Drag X Plus.

-This device was sent to me by Voopoo for the purpose of this review.
+These devices were sent to me by Voopoo for the purpose of this review.

 - 1 x Drag X Plus Device